pravega/pravega/docs/roadmap.md

 -  Callback when # of segment changes
 -  Reader Group Metrics
--  Individual Reader  (Not member of a group)
+-  Independent Reader  (Not member of a group)
 -  Manual assignment of segment

 ## Segment Store